Rubylenshy/capstone_inventory_man/README.md

-# Please find the database folder and import the
+# Please import the database "group37_inventory" from the database folder.
-# database name "group37_inventory"
+# Feel free to signup and login.